ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Signature Algorithms Supported

 This is a JSON list of digital signature algorithms supported by a gateway.
-Each entry in the list should either an Algorithm Name value registered in the IANA "JSON Web Signature and Encryption Algorithms" registry established by {{JWA}} or be a value that contains a Collision-Resistant Name.
+Each entry in the list should be either an Algorithm Name value registered in the IANA "JSON Web Signature and Encryption Algorithms" registry established by {{JWA}} or be a value that contains a Collision-Resistant Name.

 All implementations MUST support a common default of "ES256", which is the ECDSA signature algorithm with the P-256 curve and the SHA-256 hash function.